SparkHPC/simplemap-spark-scala/README.md

 Overview
 -----------

 SimpleMap is one of the benchmark programs developed by Cameron Christensen at https://github.com/cchriste/dataflow.
+This builds on work being done by Cameron Christensen, George K. Thiruvathukal, and Venkat Vishwanath to evaluate various data flows on supercomputers.

-This is a 100% Scala version by George K. Thiruvathukal (with a few additions).
+This version is a 100% Scala version by George K. Thiruvathukal (with a few additions).

 We use the Breeze Linear Algebra DenseVector (at the moment) to give a comparable experience to NumPy.